-Just weeks after Apple revealed its somewhat lackluster new AirPods, the company surprised us with a new pair of Beats-branded buds which, like the AirPods, are totally wireless.
+Just weeks after Apple revealed its somewhat lackluster new AirPods, the company surprised us with a new pair of Beats-branded buds that, like the AirPods, are totally wireless.
 The Powerbeats Pro call back to their sporty predecessors, earhooks and all, but with a more sophisticated design.
-Apple’s Beats brand is all grown up.

-Packing class-leading battery life, water resistance, and an impressive sonic upgrade, the Powerbeats Pro seem primed to put the strikingly (OK, shockingly) popular AirPods — and plenty of other competitors — on notice.
-Unfortunately, while the Pro pack plenty of swoon-worthy features, a mix of intermittent connection woes and a lofty price tag put the brakes on our enthusiasm.
+Unfortunately, while the Pro pack plenty of swoon-worthy features, a mix of intermittent connection woes and a lofty $250 price puts the brakes on our enthusiasm.

-The Powerbeats Pro look leaps and bounds more contemporary than the Powerbeats3, especially when you put them on.
+The Powerbeats Pro look more contemporary than the Powerbeats3.
 Gone is the clip-like design that houses the main components; that’s replaced by a housing that’s much thinner and less obtrusive.
-Pulling them from their massive charging case (more on that below) is a bit awkward at first due to their angled acoustic chambers, but tuggy magnets guide your hand as you place them in and out of their portable lair.
+Pulling them from their massive charging case is a bit awkward at first due to their angled acoustic chambers, but tuggy magnets guide your hand as you place them in and out of their portable lair.

-The earhooks cement the Powerbeats Pro as workout buds first, and they can be awkward to put in.
-After adjusting the base of the clips to your ears, though, they find their groove to go on relatively smoothly, with a fit that’s both secure and comfy.
+The earhooks cement the Powerbeats Pro as workout buds, and they can be awkward to put in.
+After adjusting the base of the clips to your ears, though, they find their groove and go on relatively smoothly, with a fit that’s both secure and comfy.
 To our eyes, they also look a lot better than previous Powerbeats models — the clips are more elegant, striking a thinner, less obtrusive profile.
 Speaking of looks, the Powerbeats Pro are now available in all of the colors promised at launch: Ivory, moss, navy, and black.

 With a 17-percent reduction in weight, and 23 percent less internal volume, the Pro are more efficiently designed, too.
 Best of all, of course, there’s no longer a clunky wire tethering each earbud together.